 - Affordability.
 This and the next metric take precedence over other metrics as it is presumed that the cost of attendance is of utmost concern for many adult students.
 Adult learners are presumed to have other living expenses such as mortgages, insurance, and familial financial obligations.
 Choosing a school that balances quality and cost will, of course, take precedence over any other consideration.

 - Ease of transfer.
 Most adult learners, as stated by the definitions above, have not completed their secondary studies.
-Those who completed two-year AS, AA, or AAS programs are still considered transfer students, and can work to complete their studies in a four-year university.
+Those who completed two-year AS, AA, or AAS programs are still considered transfer students and can work to complete their studies in a four-year university.
 Locating a university that will accept and apply credits for past courses is extremely important.
 However, cannot always be expected.
-Adult learners who intend to bring with them outside course hours, may need to understand that their courses are outdated, do not cross into their new degree, or are not recognized by their new school of choose.
-When a university can seamlessly accommodating a transferee of outside credits, this can drastically change the overall cost.
-Thus, directly affecting the students financial needs.
+Adult learners who intend to bring with them outside course hours may need to understand that their courses are outdated, do not cross into their new degree, or are not recognized by their new school of choice.
+When a university can seamlessly accommodate a transfer of outside credits, this can drastically change the overall cost.
+Thus, directly affecting the student’s financial needs.